eclipse-iceoryx/iceoryx2/examples/rust/service_variant_customization/README.md

 # Service Variant Customization

-iceoryx2 allows customizing its internal communication mechanisms through _service types_.
+iceoryx2 allows customizing its internal communication mechanisms through _service variants_.
 This feature enables adapting iceoryx2 to different environments and use cases without modifying your application logic - just change the service type.